 - Allow adequate time and resources but have deadlines and clear targets as well as the support required to achieve them.

-Completing this course will contribute to 7 hours of NESA registered PD addressing 2.6.3. and 3.4.3 of Australian Professional Standards for Teachers towards maintaining Highly Accomplished accreditation in NSW and Victoria.
+Completing this educational leadership professional development will contribute to 5 hours of NESA and TQI PD addressing 2.6.3 and 3.4.3 of Australian Professional Standards for Teachers towards maintaining Highly Accomplished teacher accreditation.